 With these easier-to-use input devices, now even an infant can navigate and use a computing device like a tablet.

-When computers were first introduced, they were the size of a room and required multiple people to operate.
+When computers were introduced, they were the size of a room and required multiple people to operate.
 Today, we can carry around a computer (smartphone) in our pocket.
 By having a computer that you can carry around, it's more user-friendly because you can use it wherever and whenever you want.

 Every year, computers get better hardware that makes the computer faster or more capable.
 As computers become faster, they become more user-friendly as the user can do more on the computer in a shorter time.
 As they become more capable with newer technologies like Wi-Fi, they allow the user to do things that were not possible with earlier computers.